 The "Re-imagining Sherman Park Project" is squarely focused on eliminating health disparities and achieving racial equity by supporting the long and historically underserved Sherman Park neighborhood and broader north side community.
 Access to healthy and vibrant parks is a key determinant to racial and health equity.
 All too often, it is the parks in more affluent areas that get all the attention and improvements due to localized philanthropic efforts.
 Sherman Park has long served as a critical piece of the north side recreational infrastructure (despite its neglected appearance) and gets short shrift in comparison to the investments made in parks such as: Lake Park, Humboldt Park, Grant Park, and Hoyt Park.

-This 13-point improvement plan will build upon a \$250,000 renovation of the softball/baseball field a few years back (and a recent \$125,000 renovation to the basketball court supported by the Bucks and corporate donors) through the following additional improvements: 1.
-Creating a new park monument-style sign to announce activities in the park, 2.
+This 14-point improvement plan will build upon a \$250,000 renovation of the softball/baseball field a few years back (and a recent \$125,000 renovation to the basketball court supported by the Bucks and corporate donors) through the following additional improvements: 1.
+Creating new signage to announce activities in the park plus installation of monument sign and back-lit building signage, 2.
 Complete the improvements to the parking lot to ensure broad access, 3.
 Install a new splash pad in the old wading pool (that hasn't been operational in years and years), 4.
 Relocate the waste management area (which sits in the center of all park activities and creates a very uninviting environment), 5. remediate drainage issues in the 'informal playfield' in the SW area of the park, 6.
-Resurface the short-term pick-up area for families using the Boys & Girls Clubs, playground, or ballfield, 6.
-Create a new Community Bike Shop in the "garage space" near the planned (and renovated) concession stand, 7.
+Resurface the shortterm pick-up area for families using the Boys & Girls Clubs, playground, or ballfield, 6.
+Explore potential partnership for a Police Sub-Station in the small "garage space" and carry-out a new store-front renovation of the existing Bike Shop for Operation Dream to have new office space, near the planned (and renovated) concession stand, 7.
 Repair and repave the pathways and lighting throughout the park, 8.
 Create a new covered picnic area (to serve family picnics and create outdoor summer programming space), 9.
 Create an Enhanced Concessions Area that providing a space for park users to enjoy comfortable and shaded tables for light refreshments, 10.
 Improving the exterior bathroom facilities for daytime park use only (to be locked and unlocked by Boys & Girls Clubs staff daily), 11.
 Completion of long-term parking re-surfacing, 12.
-Storm water trees planting, 13.
+Re-planting and re-building of Community Gardens with Teens Grow Greens, 13.
+Storm water trees planting, 14.
 Park video surveillance system (please see budget for best detail).